-2021 NEOF Pilot Project Grants Competition
+2021 NEOF Pilot Project Grants Competition – early career researchers

 The NERC Environmental Omics Facility provides access to omics capabilities (Genomics, Metabolomics and Proteomics) to the UK environmental research community.